You may enter information in more than one field.

-Fabiana DIMPFLMEIER Adjunct Professor, DISUCOM at La Tuscia University (Viterbo), Italy Administrative areas: Papua New Guinea, Australia Places: Queensland, Melanesia Keywords: Anthropology, Anthropological Field Records, Archives, Colonialism, Inter-racial Relations, Nationalism, New Guinea, Pacific Studies, Post-Colonialism, History Of Anthropology
+Fabiana DIMPFLMEIER Research Fellow, DILASS at 'Gabriele d'Annunzio' University of Chieti-Pescara, Italy Administrative areas: Papua New Guinea, Australia Places: Queensland, Melanesia Keywords: Anthropology, Anthropological Field Records, Archives, Colonialism, Inter-racial Relations, Nationalism, New Guinea, Pacific Studies, Post-Colonialism, History Of Anthropology

 Sebastian T. ELLERICH Lecturer, Musicological Department at University of Cologne, Germany Administrative areas: Fiji, Vanuatu Places: Melanesia Keywords: Agriculture, Bislama, History, Identity, Indigenization, Kava, Language Ideology, Music, Music and Languages, Nationalism

 Sina EMDE Lecturer, Social Anthropology at Leipzig University, Germany Administrative areas: Fiji Places: Melanesia, Polynesia Keywords: Gender, Nationalism, Identity, Non-Governmental Organizations (NGOs), State, Security, Political Process, Personhood, Post-Colonialism, Indigenous/non-Indigenous Relations